vuex-orm/vuex-orm/docs/guide/digging-deeper/query-class.md

 - `afterOrderBy` – Called right after the data gets sorted by `orderBy` clause.
 - `afterLimit` – Called right after the data gets limited by `limit` and `offset` clause.

-By registering callbacks to each hook, you can manipulate the result from the getter call.
+By registering callbacks to each hook, you can manipulate the result from the method call.

 ### Lifecycle Hook Methods